autopkg/MLBZ521-recipes/README.md

 ### Canon Print Driver ###

-Downloads the latest Canon "Recommended Driver" package based on the override-able parameters.
+Downloads a Canon Print Driver package based on the override-able parameters.
+The recipe was originally written to download the Recommended driver for Canon's imageRUNNER class, but has been updated to also download drivers for Canon's Multi-Function Printers as well.

 The download recipe requires the [Selenium Library](https://www.selenium.dev/documentation/) and requires a browser driver to be supplied.
-See the [CanonPrintDriverProcessor](https://github.com/autopkg/MLBZ521-recipes/blob/master/Shared%20Processors/ReadMe.md#canonprintdriverprocessor) section in my Shared Processors README for more info.
+See the [CanonPrintDriverURLProvider](https://github.com/autopkg/MLBZ521-recipes/blob/master/Shared%20Processors/ReadMe.md#CanonPrintDriverURLProvider) section in my Shared Processors README for more info.

 Available recipe types:
   * download